 - Get divorced or any other major lifestyle change

-- Move house that includes a change in rental amount or mortgage payments
+- Move house or see a change in rental or mortgage payments

 Start budgeting today.

 Follow these five simple strategies to help you avoid budget burnout.
 And remember, if you blow the budget occasionally, it’s not the end of the world.
-Just be prepared to fine-tune spending elsewhere until your budget is back in the black.
+Just be prepared to fine-tune spending elsewhere until your budget is back on track.

 What’s most important is you start taking notice of where your money is being spent, so you can make sure it lines up with your financial goals and values.
-Then once you’ve nailed general budgeting, you can look to other budgeting strategies like bucket budgeting (a modern version of envelope budgeting) to level up your savings game.
+Then once you’ve nailed general budgeting and living within your means, you can look to other budgeting strategies like bucket budgeting (a modern version of envelope budgeting) to level up your savings game.

 This article is prepared based on general information.
 It does not take into account individual financial objectives or needs and is not financial product advice.